DomtronVox/minetest-SkillsFramework/README.md

 ## 1) Register Skills
 Skills must be registered during Minetest's registration period.
 This is done with the SkillsFramework.add\_skill(name, group, level\_func) function.
 A skill is defined as a level experience pair with an assigned cost for each level.

-* SkillsFramework.add\_skill(name, group, level\_func)
+* SkillsFramework.register\_skill(data\_table)
+    * "data_table" is a table containting info about the skill.

+The data table can have the fields listed below.
+Required means there is no default and the registration fails without it.
+Table keys need to match the names below exactly.

+* mod: __Required__.
+Name of the mod who is registering the skill.
-    * "name" is an identifier for the skill and what the player will see.
+* name: __Required__.
+Name the player will see
+* level\_func: __Required__.
+A function that defines the cost of each level.
+Receives an int that is the next level, should return an int that is the experience cost.
-    * "group" is an arbitrary category name used to sort/group skills.
+* group: default "none".
+An arbitrary category name used to sort skills.
-    * "level\_func" is a function called when a new skill set is created and on each subsequent level up.
-It needs to receive the skill's next level and must return a number which is the cost for that next level in experience.
+* max: default "no max".
+Maximum level the skill can reach.
+If less then min, max is ignored.
+* min: default "0".
+Level the skill is initiated to and the level it can not drop below.
+* locked: default false.
+What lock state the skill will start with.
+If locked the player cannot see the skill and any attempt to change it fails.

 ###Level Cost Function Examples
 Here are two level\_func examples.
 The first example makes every level cost 100.
 The second example increases the cost linearly (i.e. level 3 costs 300).